mmiz02/eportfolio/collab-disc1.md

 and ethical obligations.

 # What I Learned:

-Through this eercise, I developed a deeper undersanding of the complexities involved in IoT data management.
+Through this exercise, I developed a deeper undersanding of the complexities involved in IoT data management.
 I recognised that data wrangling is not just a technical process but is also influenced by regulatory, ethical, and organisational factors.
 I learned the importance of addressing privacy, consent, and secure data